 Condensed matter physics is the science behind semiconductors and all modern electronics, while particle physics describes the very fabric of our Universe.
 Surprisingly these two seemingly separate aspects of physics use in part very similar formalisms.
 This selective unit in the physics major will provide an introduction to both these fields, complemented with experimental labs.
 You will study the basic constituents of matter, such as quarks and leptons, examining their fundamental properties and interactions.
 You will gain understanding of extensions to the currently accepted Standard Model of particle physics, and on the relationships between high energy particle physics, cosmology and the early Universe.
 You will study condensed matter systems, specifically the physics that underlies the electromagnetic, thermal, and optical properties of solids.
 You will discuss recent discoveries and new developments in semiconductors, nanostructures, magnetism, and superconductivity.
-The advanced stream has several separate lectures and more open-ended experimental physics projects: You will learn and apply new experimental and data analysis techniques by designing and carrying out in-depth experimental investigations on selected topics in physics, with expert tutoring.
+The advanced stream has more open-ended experimental physics projects: You will learn and apply new experimental and data analysis techniques by designing and carrying out in-depth experimental investigations on selected topics in physics, with expert tutoring.
 In completing this unit you will gain understanding of the foundations of modern physics and develop skills in experimental physics, measurement, and data analysis.

-Lecture 3h/week, tutorial 1h/week, experimental lab 18h/semester
+Lecture 3h/week, tutorial 1h/week, experimental lab 18h/semester.

 Students will need to have some knowledge of special relativity, for example from prior study of PHYS2013 or PHYS2913, or from studying Chapter 12 of Introduction to Electrodynamics by D.J.
 Griffith.
 (MATH2021 OR MATH2921 OR MATH2061 OR MATH2961 OR MATH2067)